Day One: Introduction to Bash

 ls ../mice

-README.md Visit.txt
+Animals.txt citation.txt README.md Tasks.txt Visit.txt

 Finally, let’s discuss a third special character: ~.
 This is shorthand for the absolute path if your home directory and it works regardless of your operating system.

-cd ~
+ls ~

 Quiz